 The Toll House team also used search insights from both Google and YouTube to learn more about high-demand baking searches over time and to discover the modern baker's most common micro-moments, from "Birthday cake ideas for a 6-year-old" to "How do I melt chocolate?"

-Then Nestlé Toll House overhauled its YouTube baking channel, creating dozens of helpful videos that offered inspiration, recipes, and how-tos.
+Then Nestlé Toll House overhauled its YouTube baking channel, creating dozens of helpful online videos that offered inspiration, recipes, and how-tos.
 "We try to think about, in each moment, what is the modern baker looking for and needing?" says Green.
 "It might be as broad as 'best dessert recipe,' or it might be super-specific like 'most chocolatey chocolate-chip cookie.'
 Then we do our best to match our content to those micro-moments."
 Whatever the baker's questions, Nestlé would be there to dish up the answers.

 Bake My Day